JustDoom/Dooms-Markers/README.md

 Holding the `Use` key and scrolling with the wheel will scroll through the built in Marker icons.

 Holding the `Use` key and right clicking on a Marker while holding a Dye with dye the Marker that colour.

+There is also a toggle key which defaults to `M` to toggle if the Markers should be visible or not.